 Hello, fellow Friends of BCAS volunteers!

-Please spare a moment to read the following announcements:
+Please spare a moment to read the following giant pile of announcements:

 • • • ADOPT US!!! -- Aren't we so adorable? • • •

-Please spread the word about these awesome adoptable pets who've been at our shelter for a long time!
+Please spread the word about these awesome adoptable pets who've been at our shelter for too long!

 See our blog for more info about these cuties: